 Let’s now make Connection Group 2 have a lower priority by running the following command:

 Set-AppvServerConnectionGroup "Connection Group 2" -Priority 1

 Now this connection group has a lower priority and allow us to run WinRar.
-NOTE: I have experienced some issues around this setting not being reflected on the client however I have got this working in standalone mode or by manually editing the PackageGroupDescriptor.xml for the user.
+NOTE: If you are experiencing some issues around this setting not being reflected on the client please install Hotfix 1 for App-V 5.0 SP1 Management Server as detailed here.

 This actually works just fine because we are never in the position where the client doesn’t know which connection group to launch, in this case launching NotePad++ will launch Connection Group 1 and then subsequently launching Thunderbird will in turn load Connection Group 2.

 I hope this sheds some light on how Connection Group conflicts are handled in App-V 5.0

 For more on Connection Groups check these links out:

 Connection Groups - DSC improved for App-V 5.0

 This will come in handy.
 Thanks for posting it Thamim.
 I'm still learning App-V but got a quick question.